• MG Astor Front Left Side Image

 MG Astor Car Latest Update

-Seating Capacity: It has the capacity to seat five passengers.
+Seating Capacity: It can accommodate up to five passengers.

-Features: Features onboard the MG Astor includes a 10.1-inch touchscreen infotainment system, a 6-way power-adjustable driver seat, automatic climate control, cruise control and a panoramic sunroof.
+Features: Key features include a 10-inch touchscreen infotainment system, 6-way power-adjustable driver seat, automatic climate control, ventilated front seats, wireless phone charger, cruise control, a 7-inch digital driver’s display, a 6-way powered driver seat,and a panoramic sunroof.

-Safety: It gets up to six airbags and advanced driver-assistance systems (ADAS), which includes adaptive cruise control, forward collision warning, automatic emergency braking, lane-keeping/departure assist, high-beam assist and blind-spot detection.
-The Astor also comes with a 360-degree camera and electronic stability programme (ESP).
+Safety: Safety features include up to six airbags, advanced driver assistance systems (ADAS) features like adaptive cruise control, forward collision warning, automatic emergency braking, lane-keeping/departure assist, high-beam assist, and blind-spot detection.
+It also includes a 360-degree camera and electronic stability programme (ESP).

-Rivals: The MG Astor rivals the Hyundai Creta, Toyota Hyryder, Kia Seltos, Volkswagen Taigun, Honda Elevate, Skoda Kushaq, Maruti Grand Vitara and Citroen C3 Aircross.
+Rivals: The MG Astor competes with Hyundai Creta, Toyota Hyryder, Kia Seltos, Volkswagen Taigun, Honda Elevate, Skoda Kushaq, Maruti Grand Vitara, and Citroen C3 Aircross.

 Read More